These are the teachings of the Gyokku Ninja Ichizoku, a tradition of wisdom that is millennia old.

 Today, the ninja is indeed a warrior capable of survival against overwhelming odds, a master of stealth, lethal technique and weaponry.
 But a ninja is also one who can look into the eyes of the stars… and understand their existence; a person in complete harmony with a cosmos.

-This site represents the Gyokku Ninja Shizoku, most traditional of all the ninja shizoku.
+This site represents the Gyokku Ninja Ichizoku, most traditional of all the ninja ichizoku.
 This site also represents the schools of philosophy and wisdom in the Himalayas from which the Way originally sprang.

 THUS THE CIRCLE IS COMPLETE.